 If you are a council, you should already have a PSGA (Public Sector Geospatial Agreement) with Ordnance Survey.
 You/your IT department can simply send over the key.

 If you are not in the public sector, you can still set up a key.
-Please note that this will entitle you to £1000 of tile usage per month for free, but if you exceed that you may be invoiced by OS.
+This will entitle you to up to £1000 of tile usage per month for free.

 To set up an OS key, here are the instructions, though you may wish to delegate to the IT department.